The Evolution of Robin Thicke

 The Evolution of Robin Thicke is the second album by the American singer-songwriter Robin Thicke.
 It was released on October 3, 2006, by Star Trak Records and Interscope Records.
 The production on the album was primarily handled by Pro J and Thicke himself with additional production by the Neptunes.
-The album also features guest appearances from Faith Evans, Lil Wayne and Pharrell.
+The album also features guest appearances from Faith Evans, Lil Wayne and Pharrell Williams.
 In February 2007, a deluxe edition of the album was released, which included all three new bonus tracks.

 The Evolution of Robin Thicke was supported by two singles; "Wanna Love U Girl" and "Lost Without U".
 "Wanna Love You Girl" became an urban hit, while "Lost Without U" became a number-one hit on the US Hot R&B/Hip-Hop Songs.
 The album received generally mixed reviews from music critics but despite that became a sleeper hit.
 It debuted at number 45 on the US Billboard 200, selling 20,000 copies in its first week, but it later peaked at number five on the chart.
 In March 2007, the album was certified platinum by the Recording Industry Association of America (RIAA).

 Background

-Robin Thicke described the album to Billboard as being about “a guy who's been stripped of everything.
-He doesn't have any money and is about to lose his house.
-His wife is off becoming a movie star and everyone else is pretty much leaving him.
-All the cool friends I'd had stopped inviting me to parties.
-I was all alone at home writing songs on my piano about what I was feeling.
-Thus came "Complicated", "Can U Believe", "I Need Love", "2 the Sky", and "Angels".
-All these songs were about brokenhearted loneliness and hopelessness; trying to still believe in myself.”
+Before releasing his own music, Thicke established himself in the late 1990s as a songwriter and producer, contributing to albums by artists including Brandy, Jordan Knight, Christina Aguilera, and others, while recording and performing under the name Thicke.
+In the early 2000s, he returned to Interscope Records under Andre Harrell and Babyface's Nu America imprint and began developing his debut album, initially titled Cherry Blue Skies.
+Renamed A Beautiful World and released in 2003, the album was preceded by the internationally successful single "When I Get You Alone" but received limited promotion and reached only number 152 on the US Billboard 200, prompting Thicke to focus on songwriting and production collaborations while preparing his follow-up.

+Following A Beautiful World, Thicke sought to begin work on his second album, but financial and creative disagreements with his record label resulted in a months-long stalemate.
+During this period, Pharrell Williams, who had established a distribution agreement with Interscope for his Star Trak label, expressed interest in Thicke to Interscope chairman Jimmy Iovine.
+Williams subsequently became involved in the project, and work began on what would become The Evolution of Robin Thicke.
+Thicke described the album to Billboard as reflecting a period of personal and professional isolation, explaining that he had lost his financial security, was facing the possible loss of his home, and had become increasingly isolated from his former social circle.
+He said that he spent much of this period alone at home writing songs on the piano, drawing on feelings of loneliness and uncertainty for several songs.